siddh34/Notes/Third Year Sem 2/SDA/unit 2.md

 | Sub modules are present | Only overall model is designed |
 | Implmentation is there somewhat | Implimentation is hidden |

+## Architectural Design

+* System strucuring

+* Control Modelling

+* Modular decomposition

+## Subsystem & modules

+* Sub system: It is a system own its own doesn't depend on other sub system

+* Module: It is a component which provides services but it cannot provide services

 ## Architectural Design Process

 1. Understand the problem